epw/consensus/consensus.md

 ##### Familiar

-You may take a magical being or object as an anchor.
-You may only ever have one magical anchor at a time.
-Your magical anchor may also be an Inspiration.
+You may take a magical being or object as an Anchor.
+You may only ever have one magical Anchor at a time.

 ##### Universal Understanding